 Meet Our Staff

-Regina, Director of the Office of Research
+Regina, Director of the Office of Applied Science

-We have very important work at the Office of Research (“OR”), supporting FDA’s mission to protect the nation’s public health.
+We have very important work at the Office of Applied Science (OAS), supporting FDA’s mission to protect the nation’s public health.
 Because we are in the Center for Veterinary Medicine, it’s our privilege to work keeping the nation’s animals safe.
 When you go to the veterinarian, the medicine that veterinarian gives to dogs, cats, horses, fish, cows, etc. needs to be safe.
 We also run monitoring and investigation programs like Vet-LIRN and NARMS.
 Unsafe pet foods can make animals sick, and their people too.
 Veterinary drugs given to large animals can end up in grocery stores for people to eat.

 Nicole, Project Manager

-My work supports research at the Office of Research by assisting each Principal Investigator (“PI”) with planning their studies.
+My work supports research at the Office of Applied Science by assisting each Principal Investigator (“PI”) with planning their studies.
 The PI and I have different responsibilities for the study but work in tandem to make sure the study goals and objectives are met.
 I create and manage the schedule, manage risk and issues, and report status to upper management via an executive report.
 I also develop tools or revise existing tools to support research during the study.
 And ensure the administrative aspects of the study are managed.

 Over the course of my career, I have used instruments from each generation of DNA sequencing technology.
 I have witnessed the revolutionary change of how we use whole genome sequencing data in public health.
 I am extremely proud of having been an active member in this field and provide my technical skills on both the laboratory and bioinformatics fronts.
 I am also grateful for being offered the front-line opportunity.
-I look forward to continuing to contribute to the Office of Research with my knowledge in the future.
+I look forward to continuing to contribute to the Office of Applied Science with my knowledge in the future.

 Sarah, Consumer Safety Officer

 Vet-LIRN Program Office works with network laboratories to develop methods that support our case investigations.
 To find any toxicant or contaminant we must have a method in place that works with the specific matrix and a lot of times veterinary diagnostic matrices are difficult to work with.
-In those cases, we do end up in the laboratory at the Office of Research to prepare samples for method evaluation for the laboratories.
+In those cases, we do end up in the laboratory at the Office of Applied Science to prepare samples for method evaluation for the laboratories.
 The laboratories receive blinded samples to evaluate, and we review the results together to make sure methods are working and can even improve detection of the toxicant.
 This work also supports collaboration amongst the network laboratories because methods may be evaluated at multiple laboratories to support capacity building for emergency response.
 Once a method is established it can be rolled out to the entire network as part our of Proficiency Exercise Program.